FernandoNunez-Dev/ResponsiveBootstrap/README.md

 my skills in software.
 On the portfolio I showcase the technologies that I have experience working with.
-I will updating this portfolio in the coming weeks and I will be deploying another on the web soon.
+I will updating this portfolio in the coming weeks and I will be deploying another one on the web soon.
 ```